San Francisco Giants vs. San Diego Padres Results, Stats, and Recap - September 13, 2020 Gametracker

-Greg Garcia and Wil Myers each had a two-out, two-run single off Johnny Cueto (2-1) for the Padres, who won their sixth straight game and for the 10th time in 12 games.
+In the first game, Mike Clevinger threw a two-hitter for his second career shutout and the Padres won 6-0.
+Greg Garcia and Wil Myers each had a two-out, two-run single off Johnny Cueto (2-1).

+The Padres have won 11 of 13 games.
+They entered the day three games behind the Los Angeles Dodgers in the NL West.
+With the playoffs expanded in the pandemic-shortened season, the Padres are in firm control of second place as they close in on their first postseason berth since 2006.

+The Giants, who are in the wild-card hunt, have lost three straight after winning five in a row.

 ''Surprisingly enough, that's usually how it works when your bullpen's not good,'' he said. ''I had a not-so-excellent bullpen before this day and the second I'm on the mound, I felt like everything was there.